 - Permissive Parenting – 7 Signs Your Kid is a Brat

 - I Hate Entitled Brats (Including My Own Kids)

 Research has shown that there is a wide variety of reasons that children don’t follow rules, whine, act out, throw tantrums and display obstinacy.
 Hmm…sounds like a brat, doesn’t it?
 But those actions can cover an entire spectrum of conditions, disabilities, learning differences, and other barriers to what we consider good behavior.

 Setting aside disabilities, the autism spectrum, and any other conditions that may be uncovered by testing…what is the main reason a child acts like a brat?

 Could it be us?

-We know that when a child lacks security, they are likely to be anxious or fearful.
-We know that when a child is anxious or fearful, a natural outcome can be anger and aggression.
+We know that when children lack security, they are likely to be anxious or fearful.
+We know that when children are anxious or fearful, a natural outcome can be anger and aggression.
 We also know that the basic need of security is most often expressed in a child’s life by structure, consistency, and trust.